evalvarez12/Spellchecker/README.md

 ![image](word_example.png)

-[ex1]

-The image [ex1] represents the trie formed using that input history.
+The image above represents the trie formed using that input history.
 The nodes with numbers on them represent the number of times the input of the word formed by following the tree from root to that node has been used by the user.
 Imagine the user enters the character `c` the results